 ||The developer build of Firefox|

-Allows you to specify a base Firefox profile to run the WebExtension in.
+Specify a base Firefox profile to run the extension in.
 This is specified as a string containing your profile name or an absolute path to its directory.
 The profile you specify is copied into a new temporary profile and some settings are added that are required for

 web-ext to function.

-If a profile is not specified, it will run the extension using a new temporary profile.
+If a profile is not specified, it runs the extension using a new temporary profile.

 Do not automatically reload the extension in the browser as you edit and save source files.

 Pre-install the extension into the profile before starting the browser.
-This is a way to support Firefox versions less than 49 since they do not support remote installation.
+This is a way to support Firefox versions less than 49, as they don't support remote installation.
 Specifying this option implies

 Packages an extension and signs it so it can be self-hosted.
 This will create a signed

 .zip file.
 You will need to create API access credentials to run this command.